An essential aspect of pet parrot ownership is the deep and meaningful bonding experience.

 Of course, the profoundness of a bond is entirely down to the time and effort invested into the relationship.
 The connection with a parrot may be more meaningful for these reasons:

 - Lifespan.
-Certain species can live for up to 80 years, providing a lifetime for the bond to develop.
+Certain species can live for 80 years, providing a lifetime for the bond to develop.

 - Ability to communicate.
-Parrots can mimic human speech, making it easier for humans to feel an intellectual connection.
-It also enables parrots to convey how their needs should be met.
+Parrots can mimic human speech, making it easier for humans to feel a connection.
+Specific vocalizations enable parrots to convey how their needs should be met.

 - Intelligence.
 Parrots are complex problem solvers aware of their surroundings, allowing humans to challenge their minds and parrots to challenge ours.

-The Proceedings of the National Academy of Sciences proved that birds could recognize humans.
+The Proceedings of the National Academy of Sciences found that birds can recognize humans.

-Mockingbirds could distinguish one person from another.
-The same person disturbed a nest for 4 consecutive days, and the birds’ increased their response against this person as the days passed.
+Mockingbirds can distinguish one person from another.
+The same person disturbed a nest for 4 days, and the birds increased their response against this person as the days passed.

 A second person approached the nest, but the defensive response was significantly decreased.